HusseinYoussef/Billing-API/README.md

 ## Functionalities

-* View different Items.
+* View different items.
-* Create and Update new Items.
+* Create and Update items.
-* Delete Items.
+* Delete items.
 * Generate a bill for a shopping cart.

 ## Stack